-We will offer a placement to a young person if, after reading the reports, we genuinely believe we can provide a safe, caring environment for that person and that we can address, with some success, their needs
+We will offer a placement to a young person if, after reading the reports, we genuinely believe we can provide a safe, caring environment for that person and that we can address, with some success, their needs.

-If we believed we couldn't appropriately meet the needs of the young person we would never offer a placement and give the placing authority clear reasons to why we felt unable to do so.
+If we believed we couldn't appropriately meet the needs of the young person, we would never offer a placement and give the placing authority clear reasons to why we felt unable to do so.

-Planned admissions

-When a referral is made to New Horizons NW Ltd and there is a placement available at Mulberry House, we send the referring agency a referral information form.
+Planned admissions.
+When a referral is made to New Horizons NW Ltd and there is a placement available at Field View House, we send the referring agency a referral information form.
 If on receipt of this completed form it is considered appropriate to move forward, then the following procedure is instigated.

-- Young person's social worker is contacted to arrange a pre-admission meeting and to ensure that all appropriate information regarding the young person is forwarded to New Horizons NW Ltd. This information should include educational reports, psychological assessments, social history, court proceedings and present situation regarding the young person. - If required a manager and staff member from Mulberry House will visit the young person at their present abode to discuss the possibility of a placement and to answer any questions the young person might wish to ask. - 3.
-The social worker should be invited to visit the house, before admission, to ensure the placement and environment is suitable in meeting the young person's needs. - 4.
-The young person should have the opportunity to visit the placement before admission to meet the staff group and ask any questions regarding his/her placement with us.
+Young person's a pre-admission appropriate person is forwarded information chauded in social worker is contacted to arrange meeting and to ensure that all information regarding the young to New Horizons NW Ltd. This information should include educational reports, psychological assessments, social history, court proceedings and present situation regarding the young person.

+- 2. If required a manager and staff member from Field View House will visit the young person - 3. at their present abode to discuss the possibility of a placement and to answer any questions the young person might wish to ask. - 4.
+The social worker should be invited to visit the house, before admission, to ensure the placement and - 5. environment is suitable in meeting the young person's needs. - 6.
+The young person should have the opportunity to visit the placement before admission to meet the staff group and ask any questions regarding his/her placement with us. - 7.
+New Horizons NW Ltd will submit to the placing authority a copy of their "Service Agreement" which sets out the terms and conditions of service provision.